DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 .. note::

     Memory reservations done using the APIs provided by the rte_malloc library are also backed by pages from the hugetlbfs filesystem.
-    However, physical address information is not available for the blocks of memory allocated in this way.

 Xen Dom0 support without hugetbls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~